 Set up by a psychologist in 2000, eHarmony has built many successful relationships.
 In the US this dating site is responsible for 2% of all marriages, that’s 542 compatible couples tying the knot daily.

 eHarmony was the first algorithm-based site.
 Over the years they reduced their 450-strong personality survey to 150 easy to answer questions.
-These questions are based on 29 key dimensions, which eHarmony say are crucial to lasting relationships, are we in front of one of the best dating sites?
+These questions are based on 29 key dimensions, which eHarmony say are crucial to lasting relationships, are we in front of one of the best free dating sites?

 This matchmaking questionnaire sets eHarmony apart from its competition.
 In the modern age of dating apps, quick swipes, hook-ups, and free love, is there still a place for psychology tests and perfect matches?